 When the system falls, will you break free and choose a new reality?
 Or will you cling to the ruling elite, the same group that has enslaved humanity for millennia?
 Do not fear.
 Kings have been decapitated for less.

 This is not the end.
-This is the beginning.
+This is a new beginning.

 Listening to Fiona Apple – Tidal on repeat